the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 - Preserves a record of decisions and history of problem exploration that is well documented.

+## Planning essentials

+In order to understand the planning system, you need to understand some basic rules of planning and the trade-off between certainty and agility.

+The more concrete a plan is, the less agile it is.
+And as we know requirements and the world is never static, and plans need to adapt over time.
+The trick to managing this is to make sure that plans become more detailed the closer they are to being implemented.
+And that certainty about the cost of plans can only become more detailed as more work is done to develop them.
+Keeping plans abstract and untied to implementation keeps them agile.

+The same is also true for exploring a problem space, you learn much more about problems while working on solutions to them than you do by hypothesizing solutions to them.
+And this is another reason why plans need to be adaptive.

+This is also why it is important for work to be incremental.
+It allows problems to be explored in smaller units, while keeping other aspects of a plan abstract, and thus adaptive to change from exploration.

+The final mechanic to balance is that by concreting plans later, we are more likely to know more about the problem, and less likely to have to rework the solution.
+If the plans that we turn concrete are smaller, the less risky the plan is and we give ourself more opportunity to learn.

+This implies that there is also a planning decay to existing plans.
+The older the plan, the more outdated the knowledge.
+And plans that are more detailed and concrete decay faster than more abstract plans.

+## Overview

+Draupnir's planning system is layered:

+Problem -> Bet -> Solution -> Increment -> Task.

+Bet, Increment, and Task serve planning purposes, while Problem and Solution serve design purposes.

+- Problems give us high level context of large systemic issues or feature requests.

+- Solutions give us an exploration and design space for solving a problem.

+- Bets give us high level abstract plans to explore a solution, wagered against the value we gain from succeeding, and the maximum value we can commit to exploration before sunk-cost.

+- Increments give us concrete plans defined in terms of deliverables to learn about a solution to a problem and provide value.
+That can be delivered within a longhouse cycle.
+Increments are usually only materialized directly before the longhouse cycle they will be used in, specifically to prevent planning decay.

+- Tasks provide very focussed and details plans for units of work.

+So the layers really exist in two tiers:

+- Planning tier: Bet -> Increment -> Task.
+- Design tier: Problem -> Solution.

+Both interact and feed each other.

 ## Problems

+Problems are more of a strategic mechanism than a planning mechanism.
+They provide the context that allow plans to be made.
+And provide an adapting rolling discussion about a problem based on experience gained from exploration.

 After triage issues are consolidated into a "bigger picture" discussion that captures and describes the problem.
 This is done at as higher level as possible